 8. Privet

-An unexpected allure for butterflies, the privet, presents ivory-white flowers in the spring and early summer.
+Unexpectedly, privet is among the flowers butterflies like. presents ivory-white flowers in the spring and early summer.
 These fast-growing hedge shrubs draw in butterflies, especially Variegated India Privet with their sweet scent, proving that these flowers hold the most charm

 9. Lavender